gas-buddy/Standards/sql/README.md

 source control
 =========
-Before commit any change validate that your scritps are not causing errors/warnings in the solution.
+Before commit any change validate that your scripts are not causing errors/warnings in the solution.

 Warning	459		SQL71562: Procedure: [dbo].[usp_get_my_station_photos_pages] contains an unresolved reference to an object.
 Either the object does not exist or the reference is ambiguous because it could refer to any of the following objects: [Gasbuddy].[dbo].[station_master_photo].[sp]::[stationId] or [Gasbuddy].[dbo].[station_master_photo].[stationId].
 C:\GasBuddyDBs\gb-sql-server-db\GBPhotos\dbo\Stored Procedures\usp_get_my_station_photos_pages.sql	46	18	GBPhotos